gamer9460/chinmay/content/post/hashicorp-nomad.md

 If a container crashes, Nomad will detect this and reschedule it.
 Or say one of your Azure instances crashes and it had 3 different microservices instances running on it.
 Nomad will reschedule these 3 microservice instances on different machines in your cluster (if capacity is available).

-Say you have version A of your app running and you want to deploy version B. If you want to maintain up time you will need either some form of Blue/Green or rolling deployment.
-Your scheduler defines and executes these types of tasks.

 Think of it as a lightweight version of Kubernetes and also much easier to learn.

 ## Nomad architecture: